 In addition, PotPlayer is a worthy competitor to VLC because of its feature list.
 With this app, you’ll get a variety of filters and effects to manage your video and audio playback.
 The equalizer is easy to use; you can play around with it to get better sound or change the video brightness to suit your needs.
 The player also comes with subtitle tools, scene previews, bookmarks, 3D Video mode, 360-degree output, Pixel Shader, and built-in hotkeys.

 Aside from a perfect feature set, PotPlayer also offers tons of design customization options.
 It allows you to choose between different skins, logos, and color themes.
 Even though it’s free, there is no annoying advertising.
 During my testing, PotPlayer did a great job dealing both with large and small files without any glitches.

 Runner-Up: VLC Media Player

 When it comes to the best media players for Windows 10, VLC is always near or at the top of the list.
 It’s an absolutely free (but without ads) program with a simple interface and a great set of features.
 VLC Player is available on a number of platforms including Microsoft, Mac OS, Linux, iOS, and Android.

 The player supports almost all video and audio formats and can play all standard media types including DVDs and Blu-Ray.
 With VLC you can also stream video URLs in real-time and enjoy 360-degree videos.
 The program completes these tasks without the need to download any additional codecs.

 Another useful feature is subtitle synchronization, which is especially helpful if you’re watching movies to learn foreign languages or are hearing impaired.
 Despite its minimalistic simplicity, VLC player offers a rich catalog of audio and video filters as well as customization options.

-If you’re looking for extremely light, simple to use and easy to understand program, you should install VLC on your computer.
+If you’re looking for an extremely light and simple to use program, you should install VLC on your computer.
 As my testing shows, it’ll take only a few minutes.
 On my computer, the player runs smoothly.
 But compared to PotPlayer, it had some problems, including slow performance when playing large-sized files.
 Give it a try and see for yourself whether VLC meets your need or not.